zero-mstd/mav-z/README.md

 * (08/10/2021, Zero) fix the problem that `captionText` is not defined: `var captionText = document.getElementById("caption");`
 * (08/10/2021, Zero) no need to unzip `archive-xxx.tar.gz` file anymore, just select directly the archive file in browser, then everything should be fine.
 This feature benefits from [pako](https://github.com/nodeca/pako) and [js-untar](https://github.com/InvokIT/js-untar), which are greatly appreciated. (and this [code](https://stackoverflow.com/a/65448758) provides an out-of-the-box idea)
 * (08/10/2021, Zero) add the time zone feature, use your system time zone by default, and can be customized.
+* (08/11/2021, Zero) tell you the fedi sites whose users you usually interacted with.
+At first I want to show the users you most interacted with, but the toots of [pleroma](https://pleroma.social) users in `likes.json` and `bookmarks.json` don't have a link formated as `https://<mastodon.example.com>/users/<username>/statuses/<status_id>`, they are like `https://<pleroma.example.com>/objects/<object-id>`.
+It is not fair to exclude them.

 # Usage